walterthesmart/LiquidityOnHedera/DEPLOYMENT.md

 # Liquidity Nigerian Stock Trading Platform - Deployment Guide

-This guide covers the complete deployment process for the Liquidity Nigerian Stock Trading Platform, from development to production on Hedera Hashgraph.
+This guide covers the complete deployment process for the Liquidity Nigerian Stock Trading Platform, from development to production on Hedera Hashgraph, Bitfinity EVM, and Ethereum Sepolia networks.

 ## 🚀 Pre-Deployment Checklist